Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Acknowledgments

-\acknowledgments We gratefully acknowledge A. Vikhlinin for kindly providing the data of the clusters of galaxies used in this work and Kenneth MacLeod for useful corrections on a previous version of this article.
-This work was supported by DGAPA-UNAM (IN111513-3) and CONACyT (240512) grants.
-TB and OL acknowledge economic support from a CONACyT and DGAPA-UNAM postdoctoral fellowships respectively.
-OL and SM acknowledge economic support from CONACyT (62929 and 26344).
+We gratefully acknowledge Alexey Vikhlinin for kindly providing the data of the galaxy clusters used in this article.
+We thank J.C.
+Hidalgo for his valuable comments on the first discussions on this work, K. MacLeod for useful corrections on a previous version of this article and the anonymous referee who helped us with valuable comments to improve this article.
+This work was supported by Direcci\'on General de Asuntos del Personal Acad\'emico (DGAPA)-UNAM(IN111513 and IN112019) and Consejo Nacional de Ciencia y Tecnolog\'ia (CONACyT) M\'exico (CB-2014-01 No.~240512) grants.
+TB, OLC and SM acknowledge economic support from CONACyT (64634, 62929 and 26344).